Does Your Home Air Conditioner Start Cold Then Get Warm?

 Your HVAC is a complex system of components.
 Each piece has to run correctly for the system to cool your home’s air effectively.

 Unfortunately, there is no way of knowing what could be causing your air conditioner to blow warm air without looking at the system and running diagnostic tests.
-So, if you try the DIY tips above and your air conditioner is still not blowing cold air, you should schedule a service call with a knowledgeable HVAC technician.
+So, if you try the DIY fixes for common AC issues above and your air conditioner is still not blowing cold air, you should schedule a service call with a knowledgeable HVAC technician.